AlmuHS/GNUMach_SMP/README.md

 - **Replace physical address with logical address**

 	The most important modification is to replace the physical address with the equivalent logical address.
-To ease this task, this function is called before  pagging is configured.
+To ease this task, this function is called before  paging is configured.

 	The memory address below 0xc0000000 are mapped directly by the kernel, and their logical address can be got using the macro [`phystokv(address)`](https://github.com/AlmuHS/GNUMach_SMP/blob/smp/i386/i386/vm_param.h).
 This way is used to get the logical address of ACPI tables pointers.

 	But the lapic pointer is placed in a high memory position, up to 0xf0000000, so It must be mapped manually.
-To map this address, we need to use pagging, which is not configured yet.
+To map this address, we need to use paging, which is not configured yet.
 To solve this, we split the process into two steps:

 	- In APIC enumeration step, we store the lapic address in a temporary variable: `lapic_addr`
-	- After pagging is configured, we [call](https://github.com/AlmuHS/GNUMach_SMP/blob/434cf68e9daacdc3bb2b6e1d37c895c5045f8eb5/kern/startup.c#L133) to function [`extra_setup()`](https://github.com/AlmuHS/GNUMach_SMP/blob/smp/i386/i386at/acpi_rsdp.c) which reserves the memory address to the lapic pointer and initialize the real pointer, `*lapic`.
+	- After paging is configured, we [call](https://github.com/AlmuHS/GNUMach_SMP/blob/434cf68e9daacdc3bb2b6e1d37c895c5045f8eb5/kern/startup.c#L133) to function [`extra_setup()`](https://github.com/AlmuHS/GNUMach_SMP/blob/smp/i386/i386at/acpi_rsdp.c) which reserves the memory address to the lapic pointer and initialize the real pointer, `*lapic`.

 ### Implementation of `cpu_number()` function